openworm/OpenWorm/README.md

 We have put together a [Docker container](https://hub.docker.com/r/openworm/openworm) that pulls together the major components of our simulation and runs it on your machine.
 When you get it all running it does the following:

 1. Run our nervous system model, known as [c302](https://github.com/openworm/c302), on your computer.
-2. Run our 3D worm body model, known as [Sibernetic](https://github.com/openworm/sibernetic), on your computer, using the output of the nervous system model.
+2. In parallel, run our 3D worm body model, known as [Sibernetic](https://github.com/openworm/sibernetic), on your computer, using the output of the nervous system model.
 3. Produce graphs from the nervous system and body model that demonstrate its behavior on your computer for you to inspect.
 4. Produce a movie showing the output of the body model.